Year: 2013

 Taking off yesterday from San Jose, we flew straight south at first.
 I know, it’s to do with the prevailing winds, but I kept wanting to shout “Hey!
 North!
 Seattle is north!”

 But then we did the big turn to go the other way, and I had a window seat on the left side so I got a terrific view of Monterey Bay – the same view I’d had all morning from Cliff Drive in Santa Cruz, but from 30 miles away and higher up.
 I could see Point Pinos, where the Monterey peninsula turns the corner to Asilomar, right next to where I’d been staying.
 I could also see…the Santa Cruz wharf.
 That was a funny experience.
-It was … Read the rest
+It was the only human-made feature I could see on that whole crescent around the bay.
+Quite cool.

 A tech writer writes about a sexist piece of advertising.